 Here is how you can handle it easily in 3 steps.

 Step 1: Create a list of Shortcodes used by that plugin on your site.

 The first thing you would need is a list of shortcodes which you have used from that plugin.
 If you are not sure about the used shortcodes than create a list of all shortcodes available from that plugin.

-The idea is to remove shortcode plugin but keep all the shortcode alive and generate no output for those shortcodes.
+The idea is to remove the shortcode plugin but keep all the shortcodes alive and generate no output for those shortcodes.

 Step 2: Go ahead and uninstall the ShortCode Plugin from WordPress